emilhaegglund/TADA/README.md

 # SDBW
-This is a Snakemake workflow to subsample taxa from GTDB or RefSeq based on taxonomic/phylogenomic information and create a protein-sequence blast (Diamond) database from them.
+A snakemake workflow to subsample taxa from GTDB or RefSeq based on taxonomic/phylogenomic information and create a protein-sequence blast (Diamond) database from them.

 ## Installing
 First clone this repository from git using